 Todd founded Mosaic Wealth Management Group, Inc. in 1996 after attending the University of Central Florida and spending four years working for a privately owned Broker/Dealer.
 Today Todd leads a team of four other advisors, including three Certified Financial Planners, and a supporting staff that serve individuals and families in a multidisciplinary team approach.
 Beyond the walls of Mosaic Wealth, his life can be summed up in three words: husband, father and volunteer.
 His wife, Ashley, is his best friend and the mother of their three beautiful children, Morgan, TJ and Vinson.
 Todd serves on the Board of Directors for several organizations and ministries including University of Central Florida, Florida Baptist Children’s Homes and Man in the Mirror.

 Mike began his career in financial services at Merrill Lynch in 1998.
 He joined UBS in 2008 with more than 20 years experience navigating the financial markets.
-He has works exclusively with affluent families, business owners and executives and the complex issues they face.
+He currently serves under the Raymond James platform, exclusively working with affluent families, business owners and executives and the complex issues they face.
 During his tenure at Merrill Lynch, he had the opportunity to assist hundreds of advisors through one-on-one training and specialized workshops in institutional money management and legacy planning.
 Though Mr. Zizmer views his role as a primary financial advocate for his clients, he is a strong relationship builder.
 His goal is to help them build and preserve wealth.
 He received his BA in finance from Colorado State University and hold the Certified Financial Planner designation.
 He has successfully completed financial programs at both the Cannon Institute and Wharton School.
 In his spare time, Mr. Zizmer loves spending time with friends and family.
 He is an active member of his community, church and the boards of his children's schools.